 The simplicity of geometric patterns can create a language in art that defines light in space.
-For me, this language of light – lingualumina – is centered on several related series that pay homage to site-mapping, concepts of physics, chemical symbols, literary texts having metaphysical references and/or colours.
+For me, this language of light – lingualumina – is centered on several related series that pay homage to site-mapping, concepts of physics/astrophysics, chemical symbols, literary texts having metaphysical underpinnings and/or colours.

 I play with visibility and invisibility via materials and ideas.
 I know that light reveals the dimensions of space, (usually) in silence and with grace.

 For the time being I am in the Milky Way.
 I dream and reflect and remember, mapping constellations of space.
 I make connections between specific points or stars of awareness and although each point appears to be solitary, all are related.
 Being pre-occupied like this, I am beginning to correlate some things like magnetic and chemical attraction; transience, transitions and phases; nearness and distance; balance; gravity; light, in terms of weight, density and luminosity; and the persistence of mystery.
 We are each mapping individual constellations.
 Their emanations become part of our collective experience.
 And resonance occurs.